infratron-io/dotfiles/README.md

 ---

-### Extra scripts
+### 📜 Extra scripts

 There are some scripts here to help you automate tricky activities when setting up your machine.

-If you already have this dotfiles [installed](#getting-started), you can use these scripts right away.
+If you already have this dotfiles [installed](#-getting-started), you can use these scripts right away.
 Or, if you want to run it without installing the dotfiles, you can do something like:

 ```bash
 bash -c "$(curl -fsSL "https://raw.githubusercontent.com/infratron/dotfiles/master/scripts/<script-name>")" -- <arguments>